 As we’ve seen together in the cell phone spy app article, there are much software that allows you to continuously record and monitor the activities we do on our smartphones.

-These are often invisible software, which fortunately requires physical access to the victim’s phone to be installed, but once activated they can spy on WhatsApp iPhone and any other activity on the device without any suspicion.
+These are often invisible software, which fortunately requires physical access to the victim’s phone to be installed, but once activated they can Spy WhatsApp on iPhone and any other activity on the device without any suspicion.

 Identity theft